Mueller's Russia investigation: What to know

 "Sorry, but this is years ago, before Paul Manafort was part of the Trump campaign.
 But why aren't Crooked Hillary & the Dems the focus?????"
 Trump tweeted.

 Flynn was charged in December for lying to the FBI about certain conversations he had with a Russian ambassador.
-He is expected to plead guilty.
+He pleaded guilty.

 Papadopoulos pleaded guilty to one count of making false statements to investigating FBI agents, according to court documents.